All Apogee Thunderbolt interfaces can be connected to Mac computers with USB-C Thunderbolt 3 or 4 ports using Apple's adapter:

 Thunderbolt 3 & 4 is backwards compatible with Thunderbolt 2 and Thunderbolt 1 devices so any Apogee Thunderbolt device will work through this adapter with no reduction in performance, latency, or sound quality.

 Note: Some 3rd-party venders sell a Display Port adapter.
 Though the plug is the same size and shape as Thunderbolt 2 & 1, these adapters do not support Thunderbolt.

 It should be noted that Thunderbolt 3 ports look exactly like USB-C ports and their cables also look similar.
 This can get a little confusing, so here are a few basic rules to help clear up any questions about connectivity:

-- A Mac with Thunderbolt 3 ports, such as the 2016 MacBook Pro with Touch Bar, can use it's Thunderbolt 3 ports to connect to any Thunderbolt 3 device, USB-C device, and Thunderbolt 2 or Thunderbolt 1 device if you use the Apple Thunderbolt 3 to Thunderbolt 2 adapter.
+- A Mac with Thunderbolt 3 or 4 ports, such as the 2016 MacBook Pro with Touch Bar, can use it's Thunderbolt 3 ports to connect to any Thunderbolt 3 device, USB-C device, and Thunderbolt 2 or Thunderbolt 1 device if you use the Apple Thunderbolt 3 to Thunderbolt 2 adapter.

 - A Mac with only USB-C ports, such as the 2015 and 2016 12" MacBook, can NOT connect to any Thunderbolt device, even when using adapters.
 It can connect to USB-C devices and other types of USB devices, using the proper adapters.